bluelopes/TNI-NDR-2311311332/README.md

-### This project represent the stock DELTA form Delta Electronics India Manufacturing Private Limited
+### This project represent the stock price form the past 6 months (19/05/2568) of DELTA from Delta Electronics India Manufacturing Private Limited

 the Graphs that are use to represent the stock value includes
 1) Closing price of the stock